 Hodgkin Lymphoma in Children

-Hodgkin lymphoma is a type of
+Hodgkin lymphoma is also called

 lymphatic system is part of the immune system.
 It helps to fight diseases and

-fluids in different parts of the body.
-The lymphatic system includes:
+infections.
+The lymphatic system also helps balance fluids in different parts of the

 Hodgkin lymphoma causes abnormal